Kandovan Iran: a beautiful cave village

 Wander around the cave dwellings

-Kandovan isn’t that big and the town is quite compact.
+Kandovan isn’t that big and the cave town is compact.
 You are free to wander around where its narrow streets give a good sense on how people live here.
 Expect to climb a bit and wear sturdy shoes.

 Some caves have turned into souvenir shops allowing oneself to have a look inside.
-Most cave homes have several floors of which the ground floor is used as a stable and the upper floors for living.
+Most have several floors of which the ground floor is used as a stable and the upper floors for living.

 The Karan mosque

 The Karan mosque is one of the few mosques in this world that is in a cave.
 It is one of the largest caves in Kandovan.
+Look for the sign that points you to the ‘outdated mosque’.

 Kandovan’s bazaar next to the river is a great place to buy souvenirs.
 The town is famous for its good quality honey, nuts and medicinal plants.